meipipo/twitter-bot-population-estimator/README.md

 > 💡 You can obtain user id from the screen name (user name following @) by running `$ python get_id_screen_name.py <screen_name>` in this directory.

 #### (b) Sampling and estimation 👈 Recommended
-You can also get bot scores for each sampled user at the same time with an optional flag `--calc-bot-ppl`.
+You can also use the optional flag `--calc-bot-ppl` to get the bot score for each sampled user at the same time.
 ```
 $ python bot_population_estimator.py rw -i 12 -r 100 --calc-bot-ppl
 ```